Learn how developer, Jack, navigated all the considerations of borrowing through a limited company with help from AALTO.

 What this meant for our client is that we were able to understand the advice given by the accountant, and reference this against our own advice to ensure that Jack was aware of everything that would affect him.
 No frustration, and no one-sided advice.

 In Jack’s case, the fact that he already had two buy-to-lets in his personal name meant that this revenue pushed him into a higher rate of tax.
-As such, the projected tax bills looked to be more expensive down the line than the extra initial cost of setting up a limited company.
+As such, the projected tax bills looked to be more expensive down the line than the initial extra cost of setting up a limited company.

 Because we were able to estimate what the conditions would look like in the future from both a tax and finance perspective, Jack was able to make an informed decision.
 He planned to use the limited company to purchase any future properties, a decision he couldn’t have made without accountants and brokers who were in direct communication with one another.